Course Outline

 - Proficiency in Java programming for government applications

-- Understanding of business rules and workflows within the public sector
+- Understanding of business rules and workflows within public sector environments

 - Experience with basic Drools usage for government systems